IT Security

 • Conduct exit audits for departing staff.

 Threat: Many IoT devices lack proper security protocols and are easy targets.
+Compromised devices can be leveraged for lateral attacks or to exfiltrate sensitive operational data.

 Prevention: